Chuuk Lagoon: World War II

 In 1944, Truk's capacity as a naval base was destroyed through naval air attack in Operation Hailstone.
-Forewarned by intelligence a week before the U.S. raid, the Japanese had withdrawn their larger warships (heavy cruisers and aircraft carriers) to Palau.
+Forewarned by intelligence a week before the U.S. raid, the Japanese had withdrawn their larger warships (heavy cruisers, battleships, and aircraft carriers) to Palau.
 Once the American forces captured the Marshall Islands, they used them as a base from which to launch an early morning attack on 17 February 1944 against Truk Lagoon.
 Operation Hailstone lasted for three days, as American carrier-based planes sank 12 smaller Japanese warships (light cruisers, destroyers, and auxiliaries) and 32 merchant ships, while destroying 275 aircraft, mainly on the ground.
 The consequences of the attack made "Truk lagoon the biggest graveyard of ships in the world".

+The Truk Lagoon Underwater Fleet was added to the US National Register of Historic Places in 1976.

 The attacks for the most part ended Truk as a major threat to Allied operations in the central Pacific.
 The Japanese garrison on Eniwetok was denied any realistic hope of reinforcement and support during the invasion that began on 18 February, greatly assisting U.S. forces in their conquest of that island.
 Truk was isolated by Allied forces, as they continued their advance towards Japan by invading other Pacific islands, such as Guam, Saipan, Palau, and Iwo Jima.
 Truk was attacked again from 12 to 16 June 1945 by part of the British Pacific Fleet during Operation Inmate.
 Cut off, the Japanese forces on Truk and other central Pacific islands ran low on food and faced starvation before Japan surrendered in August 1945.

 Post-war

 On 28 September 2018, a Boeing 737-800 operated as Air Niugini Flight 73 landed short of the runway at Chuuk International Airport before landing and sinking into the lagoon.
-One passenger out of the 47 passengers and crew perished in the crash.
+Out of the 47 passengers and crew, only one passenger died in the crash.